 Even so, the plan set the stage for an acceleration of vaccinations that did not happen solely because Biden "went out and bought everything I could do."

 BIDEN, asked why he hasn't visited the U.S.-Mexico border as president: “I’ve been there before and I haven’t, I mean I know it well.
 I guess I should go down but the whole point of it is I haven’t had a whole hell of a lot of time to get down.
 I’ve been spending time going around looking at the $900 billion worth of damage done by hurricanes and floods and weather and traveling around the world. but I plan on — now, my wife Jill has been down.
 She’s been on both sides of the river.”

 THE FACTS: Yes, Jill Biden has been to the border but not, as he implies, as the eyes and ears of a president consumed with crises.

 She wasn't first lady and he wasn't president when she went to Brownsville, Texas, in December 2019 and walked across to Matamoros, Mexico, to hand out Christmas meals and toys to the families of asylum seekers and witness their living conditions.

 Seitz reported from Columbus, Ohio.
-Darlene Superville in Washington and David Klepper in Providence, Rhode Island, contributed to this report.
+David Klepper in Providence, Rhode Island, contributed to this report.

 EDITOR'S NOTE — A look at the veracity of claims by political figures.